tagline: From openSUSE

 VirtualBox is a virtualization product originally made by innotek.
 VirtualBox can be used on 32-bit or 64-bit Intel and AMD CPUs.
 The base package was released as free and open source software (GPLv2) in January of 2007.
 An add-on package which contains some features missing from the open-source version, such as USB 2.0 support, is licensed under a proprietary use that allows free use for personal and educational users.

 VirtualBox comes with openSUSE and should work out-of-the-box.
 From openSUSE 11.4 on USB devices attached to the host can be used in guest operating systems after removing the '#' character in the last 2 lines of /etc/udev/rules.d/60-vboxdrv.rules.
 After a reboot USB support will work.
 Please consider the security risks this might cause.

 Installing the latest Version of the Guest Additions

-The Guest Additions is software that installs in the guest operating system and aims to make interaction with and connecting to the guest simple and seamless, for example by enabling features like folder sharing with the host.
-By default Opensuse installs the Virtualbox guest additions automatically when it's installed as a Virtualbox guest.
+The Guest Additions is a software that is installed in the guest operating system and aims to make interaction with and connecting to the guest simple and seamless, for example by enabling features like folder sharing with the host.
+By default openSUSE installs the Virtualbox guest additions automatically when it's installed as a Virtualbox guest.

 - sudo zypper rm virtualbox-guest-kmp-default virtualbox-guest-tools virtualbox-guest-x11